tramlinehq/docs/src/pages/jobs.md

 ## What is Tramline?

 Tramline is a DevOps platform for mobile apps that lets you codify, coordinate, and automate your entire app release process.
-Tramline is already used by industry-leading fintech mobile teams like [Groww](https://groww.in/), OTT platforms like [Stage](https://www.stage.in), and big banks in SEA to ship their apps.
+Tramline is already used by industry-leading fintech mobile teams like [Groww](https://groww.in/), OTT platforms like [Stage](https://www.stage.in), and fintech companies like [Kredivo](https://kredivocorp.com) to ship their apps.

 ### Who are we?